Railways Act 1921: History

-The Act
+The act

-The opening paragraph of the Railways Act of 1921 states:
+The opening paragraph of the Railways Act 1921 states:

-With a view to the reorganisation and more efficient and economical working of the railway system of Great Britain railways shall be formed into groups in accordance with the provisions of this Act, and the principal railway companies in each group shall be amalgamated, and other companies absorbed in manner provided by this Act.

 Part 1 of the act dealt with the terms and procedure of the amalgamations of railway companies.
 The constituents and subsidiaries of the four groups were set out in the first schedule of the act.
 Companies that had not formed an amalgamation scheme by 1923 would be amalgamated under terms decided by a tribunal.

 Part 2 dealt with powers and regulation of the railway companies by the Railway and Canal Commission, part 3 dealt with railway rates, charges and conditions of carriage with powers given to a Railway Rates Tribunal, and part 4 with employee wages and conditions.

 Parts 5 and 6 dealt with light railways and general clauses respectively, with the general clauses of part 6 including the requirement of the railway companies to provide the Minister of Transport with statistic and financial reports.

-The third reading of the Act in the House of Commons took place on 9 August 1921, and was passed with a majority of 237 to 62; the act passed through the House of Lords and the Lords' amendments were accepted by the Commons on 19 August and Royal Assent given.
-The state control of the railways which began under war conditions during World War I were to continue under the Ministry of Transport Act 1919 for a further two years.
+The third reading of the act in the House of Commons took place on 9 August 1921, and was passed with a majority of 237 to 62.
+The House of Lords made various amendments, which were accepted by the Commons on 19 August, and royal assent was given.
+The state control of the railways which began under war conditions during World War I was to continue for a further two years under the Ministry of Transport Act 1919.

-The Act took effect on 1 January 1923.
-On that date most of the mergers took place; some had taken place during the previous year.
+The act took effect on 1 January 1923.
+On that date most of the mergers took place, although some had taken place during the previous year.
 The February 1923 issue of The Railway Magazine dubbed the new companies as "The Big Four of the New Railway Era".